Adelphi University

 Adelphi University is a private university in Garden City, New York, United States.
 Adelphi also has centers in Downtown Brooklyn, Hudson Valley, and Suffolk County in addition to a virtual, online campus for remote students.
-As of 2019, it had about 7,859 undergraduate and graduate students.
+As of 2026, it had about 7,386 undergraduate and graduate students.
+The institution's origins date to Adelphi Academy, founded in Brooklyn in 1863; Adelphi College was chartered on 24 June 1896.
+From 1912 to 1946 the college was a women's college.

 History

 Adelphi College

 Adelphi University began with the Adelphi Academy, founded in Brooklyn, New York, in 1863.
 The academy was a private preparatory school located at 412 Adelphi Street, in the Fort Greene neighborhood of Brooklyn, but later moved to Clinton Hill.
 It was formally chartered in 1869 by the board of trustees of the City of Brooklyn for establishing "a first class institution for the broadest and most thorough training, and to make its advantages as accessible as possible to the largest numbers of our population."
 One of the teachers at the Adelphi Academy was Harlan Fiske Stone, who later served as the Chief Justice of the United States.